 - i.
 Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - ii.
 Being more prone to peer group isolation than other children; - iii.
 The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - iv.
-Communication barriers and difficulties in overcoming these barriers.
+Communication barriers and difficulties in overcoming these barriers. - v.
+We will consider using additional resources such as https://learning.nspcc.org.uk/safeguarding-child-protection-schools/safeguardingchildren-with-special-educational-needs-and-disabilities-send

-14.2 SEN & D Support
+SEN & D Support